Catching Silver Fish With The MAP Parabolix 10ft Feeder Black Edition

 After the feeder hit the water the rod tip was sunk just below the surface and the reel was slowly turned to keep some tension on the line to take out any bow.
 This took a few seconds which also allowed the ground bait in the feeder to start to break down.
 As I have started on a 2ft hook length, I tightened up to the feeder then drew the rod back from the rest about 18inches.
 This would leave a trail of bait with my hook bait in the firing line.
 When drawing the feeder back I could feel the gentle pull along the bottom through the silt.

 The speed of this could be controlled easily with the amount of tension on the tip with the rod action.
 With a lot of other rods you build the tension up against the feeder then they suddenly spring jerking the feeder across the bottom.
 This could become a problem when fishing in clear water when the fish are wary of feeder presence.
-The idea today is to slowly remove the feeder from the catching zone with minimal disturbance and leave a slow falling bait on a tight line.
+The idea today is to slowly move the feeder within the catching zone with minimal disturbance , this should then help the baited hook to rise from the bottom and leave a slow falling bait on a tight line.
 The bait may only rise a few inches off bottom when drawing back but this gives enough time for a quick bite before the bait settles again.

 After about 2 minutes the feeder was reeled in to find a smashed maggot on the hook with no visible bite indication on the tip.
 Another cast to the same spot was made, keeping tension in the line at all times, the feeder was slowly dragged back about 18 inches.
 Within a few seconds there was a small twitch on the rod tip but no pull round.
 Two minutes later I reeled in again to see another smashed maggot!